 Let’s begin with the marinade.
 It’s just mix and forget really.
 But we need to make the shawarma blend first (You should also begin cooking quinoa for the tabbouleh, see below).
 Recipe is based on Jo Cooks’.

-Add all the spices, lemon juice, garlic and olive oil to a bowl.
+To make the chicken shawarma marinade: add all the spices, lemon juice, garlic and olive oil to a bowl.
 Whisk well and toss in the chicken.
 Make sure the chicken is completely coated in the marinade.
-Cover with plastic wrap and refrigerate for around 1 hour.
+Cover with plastic wrap and refrigerate for at least 1 hour.

-Pre-heat the oven to 220C (425F).
+Pre-heat the oven to 425F (220C).
 Add sliced onion to the bowl with the chicken and toss around.
-Add everything to a 20x30cm (9×13) baking dish.
+Add everything to a 9×13 inch (20×30 cm) baking dish.
 If you still have a lot of marinade floating around, leave it behind.
 But the longer the meat is marinading, the more it will absorb.

 I’d love to hear your thoughts, either in the comment section below or tag me @thegingerwithspice on Instagram.
 And don’t forget to Pin it for later!